 Due to the high effective reproductive number in Guinea, we found that 70% containment/treatment after 5 days was not sufficient to contain the epidemic; rather, 70% containment/treatment after three days was required.
 In Sierra Leone, 70% containment/treatment after 5 days produced a minimal reduction of new daily cases, while an average time-to-treatment of three days offered a dramatic reduction of new daily cases.
 In Liberia, both scenarios were considered to be sufficient.

-Conclusion
+Discussion

 Our numbers are not incongruent with those given by the WHO model, which predicted approximately 80000 cases by the end of November.
 Our model explicitly models a decrease in the reporting quotient, whereas the WHO model did not.
 Thus, our reported estimates of 24861 should lie below, and our corrected estimates of 191686 should lie above.
 However, we predicted that the majority of cases will come from Sierra Leone (94723) instead of Liberia (61792).
 This is primarily due to our use of later data, where the underreporting in Liberia has severe impacts on our model.
 As we apply a universal underreporting correction across all countries, we are not able to quantify this.